-The first character tells you what kind of file this is, e.g. d indicates a directory and - indicates a regular file.
+The first character tells you what kind of file this is, e.g. 'd' indicates a directory and '-' indicates a regular file.
 There are others as well, but these are the most common and important ones - if you want to know more look at the info page of ls(1).

-The next nine characters show the permissions of the file which in very short means who is allowed to do what with a file.
-These nine characters are actually 3 groups of 3 permission sets: The first three are the permissions of the owner3, the second three are the permissions for the group, and the third permission set tells you what anybody else (often called "world" or "other") is allowed to do.
+The next nine characters show the permissions of the file, i.e. who is allowed to do what with a file.
+These nine characters are actually 3 groups of 3 permission sets: The first three are the permissions of the owner4, the second three are the permissions for the group, and the third permission set tells you what anybody else (often called "world" or "other") is allowed to do.